pedroveneziano/js-fall-2014/homework/wk1.md

+- Create a folder (directory) on your Desktop, called `command-line`
+- Open it in Finder and resize it so it takes up the right half of your screen.
+- Open Terminal.app and resize it so it takes up the left half of your screen.

+It should look like this.

+- Type `cd ~/Desktop/command-line`

+Commands have a few parts.
+Here `cd` is the command name.
+The second part is its 'argument.'
+With this command you're telling the terminal to _c_hange _d_irectory to the directory you just made.

+In order to __print__ your __working directory__ is, type the command `pwd`.

+- In order to __list__ what's in the current directory, type the command `ls`.
+Since there are no files in this directory, the command won't print anything.
+Let's change that.
+- To create new empty file, we can use the command `touch`.
+Touch creates a file with whatever name you supply it.
+Try entering `touch my-new-file.txt` into the terminal.
+You should notice a new file appear in your Finder.
+- Try typing `ls` now.
+You should see the name of your new file.
+- In Finder, open this file using a text editor such as Sublime or Text Wrangler.
+Enter a sentence or two of text and save it.
+- Back in terminal, type `cat my-new-file.txt`.
+You should see the text you entered printed on the screen.
+The `cat` command prints out the contents of a file.
+- Press the up arrow in your terminal, you should see the command you just entered.
+Play with the up and down arrows and you'll notice you can move backwards and forwards through the commands you've entered.
+Press down until you have an empty terminal again.
+- Type `clear` in the terminal.
+It clears all of the text that's been printed so far.
+Use it whenever you want a fresh slate.
+- Create another by typing `touch another-file.txt` and then another by typing `touch yet-another.txt`.
+- You can also create a __copy__ of a file.
+Try entering `cp another-file.txt another-file-2.txt`.

+Notice that this command takes two arguments.
+The first argument is the name of the file to copy, the second argument is the name of the new file.

+- Type `ls` again to see your new files.
+So you can create a file, now let's __remove__ one.
+Type `rm my-` and then hit the tab key.
+You'll notice that terminal completes the name of the file.
+Hit enter.
+You should notice your file disappear.
+It's gone forever.
+It's not in the trash.
+It's just gone.
+- Now let's delete all the files you've created.
+All the files you've created have the ending `.txt`.
+It would be nice if we could use this fact to avoid typing each filename.
+The terminal lets us use wildcards for this.
+Try typing `rm *.txt`.
+You'll notice all the files are gone.

+Lets say you want to move to the Desktop.
+There are a few ways to do this.
+Remember when you typed `pwd`.
+It printed out the complete path to your directory.
+You could grab the first part of this (everything up to and including Desktop) type `cd /home/<yourname>/Desktop`.
+Or you can use the special directory name `..` which means __the parent directory__.
+Let's use that.

+- Type `cd ..`.
+Then type `pwd`.
+You've moved up a directory to the desktop.

+There are many more things you can do with the terminal and we'll see some more things throughout the class.
+But for now you know the basics.
+Feel free to play around, but be careful with commands like `rm`.

 This is your first assignment, and its very important.
 It's the basis for all the other assignments.
 Each week, you'll be submitting work by uploading it to a website called Github.com.
 Github is a popular site used by programmers to